Edukasas/blockchain/README.md

 ## Usage

-After running the program, you will be prompted to enter a string.
+After running the program, you will be prompted to enter a string or choose a filename, which already has a string.
 The program will process the string through the custom hash function and output the resulting hexadecimal hash.

 ```bash
 $ ./hash_function